Both personal branding and personal SEO are critical components in successful executive job search today . . . and they go hand in hand.

 What are Personal SEO and Personal Branding?

-Personal SEO (Search Engine Optimization) is all about the relevant keywords and phrases (or “hard” skills) you possess that recruiters and hiring managers most search online to source and assess candidates like you.
+Personal SEO (Search Engine Optimization) is all about the relevant keywords and phrases (typically your “hard” skills) you possess that recruiters and hiring managers most search online to source and assess candidates like you.

 Personal branding is also about those keywords, so branding does incorporate personal SEO.

-But personal branding goes beyond that and mixes in “softer” skills – those personal attributes and qualities you possess that people rely on you for, and that indicate what you’re like to work with and how you get things done . . . that is, your personality.
+But personal branding goes beyond that and incorporates “softer” skills – those personal attributes and qualities you possess that people rely on you for, and that indicate the kind of person you are, what you’re like to work with and how you get things done . . . that is, your personality.

 Get a Handle on Sameness vs. Differentiation